General Volunteer Information

 Volunteer Assignments and Shifts

 Volunteers are assigned to a variety of committees, performing the many tasks required to conduct a PGA TOUR event.
 You will be assigned to a committee once we receive your volunteer uniform fee.
+All committee descriptions can be found under the COMMITTEES tab above.

-In addition to your uniform, your entire volunteer package consists of:
+Your entire volunteer package consists of:

-• Meal/beverage during your shift
+• Meal/beverage during each of your shifts

-• Commemorative pin
+• Commemorative 2024 Pin

-• Volunteer after-party
+• Volunteer After-Party access

-• (Approximate package value, excess of $350, including uniform)
+Approximate package value, excess of $400.

 For sizing information, please refer to the Uniform Information document from our volunteer registration portal.
 You will be notified of the pick-up dates, time and location at a later date.